11 Best Hamams in Istanbul (From a Local)

 Are there hamams for both genders in Istanbul?

-Yes, there are hamams for both genders in Istanbul.
-Most traditional hamams have separate sections or designated hours for men and women.
-Some hamams offer mixed-gender services, while others provide private rooms for comfort and modesty.
+Yes.
+Most traditional hamams have separate sections or visiting hours for men and women.
+Some hamams offer mixed-gender experiences or private rooms, which are popular with couples.

 Are there hamams for children in Istanbul?